 Indianapolis, IN 46204

-The Office of Environmental Adjudication (OEA) was created in 1995, to provide a forum for impartial review of decisions made by the Indiana Department of Environmental Management (IDEM).
-OEA was originally part of IDEM but was made a separate agency to assure the impartiality of the Environmental Law Judges.
-Currently, the OEA has 5 employees which includes two Environmental Law Judges (ELJ).
-OEA is located on the 5th floor of Indiana Government Center North in Room N501.
+The Office of Environmental Adjudication ("OEA") was created in 1995, to provide a forum for impartial review of decisions made by the Indiana Department of Environmental Management ("IDEM").
+OEA was originally part of IDEM but was made a separate agency to assure the impartiality of the Environmental Law Judges ("ELJ").
+Currently, the OEA has 3 employees which includes two ELJs.
+OEA is located on the 1st floor of Indiana Government Center North in Room N103.
 The telephone number is (317) 232-8591.

 IDEM’s decisions may have gone through different steps where you participated.
 Perhaps you made comments at a local zoning or planning board meeting or at an IDEM public comment hearing.
 When a case reaches OEA, IDEM has made a decision, and OEA functions as the first level of the court process to weigh evidence and apply the specific laws as to whether IDEM correctly made a particular decision.
 So, a case before OEA proceeds in ways similar to how cases might be heard by a judge in a county court.

-At the final hearing, the parties present evidence and call and cross-examine witnesses, in a manner similar as is done in a non-jury civil trial.
-Following the close of the hearing, the environmental law judge will issue Findings of Fact and Conclusions of Law.
-The Environmental Law Judge is the ultimate authority on the matter and those findings are final unless one of the parties to the action seeks judicial review of the decision under IC 4-21.5- 5.
+At the final hearing, the parties present evidence, call witnesses to testify, and cross-examine witnesses, in a manner similar as is done in a non-jury civil trial.
+Following the close of the hearing, the ELJ will issue Findings of Fact and Conclusions of Law.
+The ELJ is the ultimate authority on the matter and those findings are final unless one of the parties to the action seeks judicial review of the decision under IC 4-21.5- 5.

 The laws governing this process can be found in the Administrative Procedures and Orders Act in the Indiana Code, IC 4-21.5-3.
 In addition, OEA has passed rules regarding its procedure.
 These rules can be found at in the Indiana Administrative Code at 315 IAC 1.
 Laws about the establishment and operation of OEA can be found at IC 4-21.5-7.
 In the event that any information in this guide conflicts with the laws or regulations, the laws or regulations will control.

 You can find the laws and regulations in the following places.
 Local county courthouses have a law library and the laws and regulations should be available there.
-Also, you can find them on the Internet.
-There are links to the Indiana Code (the laws), Indiana Administrative Code (the rules) and the IDEM’s web page from OEA’s web page at www.in.gov/oea.
+Also, you can find them on the Internet, they are linked above.
 You can find previous decisions made by the ELJs on the OEA’s web page by clicking on the Decisions.
 You also can find the laws and rules on the Indiana General Assembly’s web page at www.in.gov/legislative/ic_iac/.